 Microfinance Ireland (MFI) provide loans to help start-ups and established microenterprises (businesses with fewer than 10 employees and an annual turnover of less than €2 million) to get the finance they need for their business.
 MFI provides vital support to microenterprises by filling the lending gap in the market by lending to business that cannot obtain loans from other commercial lenders.
 Also, mentoring can be provided from an experienced business mentor in the Local Enterprise Office (LEO).
 Loans range from €5,000 to €25,000 for up to 5 years per eligible microenterprise business.

-Lean for Micro - Local Enterprise Office is available to LEO clients to help build resilience within micro enterprises.
+The Lean for Business - Local Enterprise Office programme is available to all microenterprises, and small business with up to 50 employees who are not Enterprise Ireland/IDA clients.
+Lean for Business helps to build resilience within enterprises.

-The LEO Lean for Micro business programme helps to:
+The LEO Lean for Business programme helps to: